Skip to content

 Why would I need my wisdom teeth removed?

 There are several reasons wisdom teeth may need to be removed.
 Some wisdom teeth only partially erupt (meaning they don’t break through the gum all the way), coming in at an angle due to a lack of room in the mouth and getting stuck against nearby teeth, bone or gum.
 This is called impaction and can cause a whole host of problems, from pain and infection to cysts and ulcers.
-Additionally, impacted wisdom teeth can be very difficult to brush, meaning food and bacteria can build up between the wisdom tooth and the tooth next to it, causing tooth decay.

-Your dentist may advise you to have your wisdom teeth removed if:
+Your dentist may advise you to have your wisdom teeth removed, opens in a new tab if:

 • you’re experiencing repeated infections and/or pain.